mnlipp/osgi-getting-started/AccessingAService.md

 [^mv]: Rule of thumb: get the latest versions of all libraries and hope that they provide backward compatibility for parts of the application built with older version, right?
 Well, often this works surprisingly well...

-You may have noticed already that it is possible to choose versions when adding something to the build path in the Bndtools dialog (first, remove OSGi core again, else it won't be offered):
+Add newer versions such as 4.3.0[^lv] of the bundles in the Bndtools dialog (first, remove the bundles again, else they won't be offered):

 ![Choosing a version](images/Bndtools-version-dialog.png){: width="500px" }

-Clicking "Add" (and saving) results in an extended `buildpath` entry in `bnd.bnd`[^ov] and an extended entry in the generated jar's `MANIFEST.MF`[^rl]:<a name="version-range"></a>
+Clicking "Add", saving and rebuilding results in a successful build[^ov].
+Looking at the generated jar's `MANIFEST.MF`[^rl] you now see:<a name="version-range"></a>

 ```properties
 Import-Package: org.osgi.framework;version="[1.6,2)"